devbisme/skidl/docs/usage.rst

     my_net = Net()              # An unnamed net.
     my_other_net = Net('Fred')  # A named net.

-As with parts, |skidl| will alter the name you assign to a net if it collides with another net having the same name.
+As with parts, SKiDL will alter the name you assign to a net if it collides with another net having the same name.

 You can create a bus of a certain width like this::

     my_bus = Bus('bus_name', 8)  # Create a byte-wide bus.

-(All buses must be named, but |skidl| will look for and correct colliding bus names.)
+(All buses must be named, but SKiDL will look for and correct colliding bus names.)

 You can also create a bus from existing nets, or buses, or the pins of parts::